CultivateHQ/cultivateHQ.com/source/posts/2015-08-28-conman-phoenix.md

   plug ConmanData.Router
   ```

-3. We'll not worry about adding any specific configuration at this point, so any domain should now be able to access our API with no CORS issues.
-4. If we restart our server we should now be able to access the data API from domains other than the one the API is running on.
+We'll not worry about adding any specific configuration at this point, so any domain should now be able to access our API with no CORS issues.
+If we restart our server we should now be able to access the data API from domains other than the one the API is running on.

 ## Conclusion

 Creating a basic data API in Phoenix is super simple thanks to the code generator.
-Not only does it give us exactly what we need right now, but it also shows us how we can idiomatically create our own JSON APIs when we want to stop using the generator.
+Not only does it give us exactly what we need right now, but it also shows us how we can idiomatically create our own JSON APIs in future when we want to stop using the generator.
 This is one of the things that I really like about Phoenix.

 Another thing that I really like about Phoenix is that it has baked in support for running both a web application (on the "/" scope) and a data API (on the "/api" scope), and for running different pipelines of plugs on each scope.
 This will come in quite handy for joining the Phoenix and Elm applications together.

-This was Part 1 of a series on Phoenix and Elm.
-[Part 2](#part_2) up next is a run through of how to create a basic Elm client that will consume the data from this API.
-[Part 3](#part_3) will look at how the two can be combined in a single project and [Part 4](#part_4) will see how we can introduce Phoenix channels to the mix (pun partially intended) for some real-time goodness.
+That's all we need to do for Part 1.
+[Part 2](#part_2) will walk us through the creation of a basic Elm client that will consume the data from this API.